Open Art

 Proposed view from Gallery Gardens looking towards Children’s Picture Gallery (left), Gallery Cottage (right) and Dulwich Picture Gallery (far right)

-Designed by renowned architects, Carmody Groake, a new Art Play space will be a welcoming family-focused venue for 0-8 year olds to engage with art.
+Designed by renowned architects, Carmody Groarke, a new Art Play space will be a welcoming family-focused venue for 0-8 year olds to engage with art.
 Using our collection as a starting point, the space has been co-designed with local families and community groups, using the Early Years Foundation Stages to create fun, engaging and creative activities.

 A modest extension to the Gallery’s Keeper's Cottage will include a space for art-based family learning experiences and a Schools 'lunchroom.
 Outside of school visits, the Cottage will be open to the public to enjoy as a new family café and shop.